Expert Guide to IntelliJ License Server

 JetBrains Floating License Server is a great free tool for streamlining license distribution in large development teams.

-License Server is worth exploring:
+License Server is worth exploring if:

-If your company uses 50 or more subscriptions to JetBrains IDEs, extensions, profilers, or third-party plugins.
+Your company uses 50 or more subscriptions to JetBrains IDEs, extensions, profilers, or third-party plugins.

-**And you want to stop thinking about provisioning licenses every time someone joins or leaves a team.
+You want to stop thinking about provisioning licenses every time someone joins or leaves a team.

 Even if your company doesn’t qualify for License Server yet, don’t forget to check out what JetBrains Account can do for you.
 It can help you with other license-management tasks like bulk-assigning licenses, revoking and reassigning licenses, and managing auto renewals.